expo/examples/with-stripe/README.md

 ## 🚀 How to use

 - Set the app.json `merchantIdentifier` to a value starting with `merchant.`, then run `eas build -p ios` to register the merchant identifier with Apple.
-- Set the app.json `origin` to the production URL for your app to ensure API Routes work in production.
 - Set the `.env` values with your Stripe keys.
 - Follow the setup steps in the [Stripe docs](https://docs.stripe.com/payments/accept-a-payment?platform=react-native&ui=payment-sheet#react-native-customization) to ensure you have Apple configured correctly.
 - Install packages with `yarn` or `npm install`.